Which Minecraft Edition Is Best?

 Minecraft Java is the original edition of Minecraft since its release.

-It’s largely the most supported and known edition of Minecraft, where the vast community makes large amount of third-party content like textures packs, mods, plugins, a variety of servers and more.
+It’s largely the most supported and known edition of Minecraft, where the vast community makes large amounts of third-party content like textures packs, mods, plugins, a variety of servers, and more.
+From the title itself, this edition is entirely programmed with the Java programming language.

-Although, the existence of the Bedrock edition has appeared in the Market, Minecraft java is still going strong as it was the original and still is the most widely supported edition out there for Mods and other features that Minecraft Bedrock doesn’t deeply support.
+Although the existence of the Bedrock edition has appeared in the Market, Minecraft Java is still going strong as it was the original and still is the most widely supported edition out there for Mods and other features that Minecraft Bedrock doesn’t deeply support.

 Pros: